mvolkmann/MyUnixEnv/notes/VueNotes.md

 <script>
   JavaScript goes here.
-  This can import other component .vue files.
+  This can import other component .vue and .js files.
+  It is not necessary to include the file extension.
   It should export an "instance definition" object as the default export.
 </script>